Miami Beach closes park just five days after reopening as nearly 8,000 break face mask and distance rules - KVIA

 The Miami Beach Police Department announced Monday that the park was closed until further notice after they issued 7,329 verbal face cover warnings and more than 470 warnings for failing to social distance between Friday and Sunday.
 Most of the violations were at South Pointe Park, according to MBPD.

-But Miami Beach City Manager Jimmy Morales said the efforts by city authorities to enforce the rules were met with hostility and while officials tried to lessen the crowds by closing the park’s parking lot on Sunday, it didn’t help.
+But City Manager Jimmy Morales said the efforts by city authorities to enforce the rules were met with hostility, and while officials tried to lessen the crowds by closing the park’s parking lot on Sunday, it didn’t help.

 “We tried in good faith to open our parks to help folks get out and about safely.
 In almost every other park in the city, this experiment has been successful.
 South Pointe Park is the most egregious exception,” Morales said in a statement to CNN.
 “We have had city staff in the park to encourage people to comply, but they were met with hostility and non-compliance.”